aldettinger/camel-quarkus-workshop/README.md

 ```

 It looks that there are really a lot of things happening at build time and it's taking long.
-This is one of the downsides when using the native mode: slow builds, hard debugging, no just-in-compilation of Java code and few developments trick could be needed when using Java dynamic features like reflection.
+This is one of the downsides when using the native mode: slow builds, hard debugging, no just-in-time compilation of Java code and few development tricks could be needed when using Java dynamic features like reflection.

 Let's see what we have produced, for instance by typing the command below